-Implementation of the liberalisation of opening hours of food services businesses was carried out step-by-step according to the strength of social values, beginning with rest and general restaurants and moving on to karaoke and entertainment bars.
-To protect social values, and especially juveniles, complementary action such as police patrolling, monitoring, and preventative actions against urban crime and violations were significantly reinforced by the relevant agencies.
-Rapid decision-making and implementation were possible because of the reform consensus between the government and the private sector to overcome the impact of the economic crisis by taking radical action through regulatory reform.
-Strong leadership on reform with public support made it possible to take prompt and dramatic action
+The implementation of liberalised opening hours of food services businesses was made step-by-step according to the strength of social values, beginning with Rest and General Restaurants and moving on to karaoke and entertainment bars.
+To protect social values, especially juveniles, complimentary action such as police patrolling and monitoring, and preventative activities against urban crime and violations, were significantly reinforced by the relevant agencies.
+This rapid decision-making and implementation process was possible because there was reform consensus between the government and the private sector to overcome the impact of the economic crisis through radical action through regulatory reform.
+Harmonisation between strong reform leadership and public support made it possible to take prompt and dramatic action in the central management of regulatory reform, implying that the reform work was well supported by administrative implementation and coordination, both horizontally and vertically.